APPRENTICE GUIDE

 Set a comfortable weekly pace

-Divide the total by the number of working weeks in your programme to get a suggested weekly pace.
+Divide the total by the number of working weeks in your programme.
+UK statutory holiday is 5.6 weeks, so a full year is about 46 working weeks.
 The hours can be front-loaded; once you have banked the full total your provider may stop recording further hours while the apprenticeship runs on to gateway and End Point Assessment.

 Frequently Asked Questions About Off-the-Job Training